nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sun Dec 28 2025)
+### Joke of the day (Mon Dec 29 2025)
 <!-- joke -->
->Aliens DO indeed exist.
-They just know better than to visit a planet that Chuck Norris is on.
+>The truth will set you free.
+Unless Chuck Norris has you, in which case, forget it buddy!
 <!-- /joke -->

-*Last update: Sun, 28 Dec 2025 01:10:52 GMT*
+*Last update: Mon, 29 Dec 2025 01:08:38 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)